MicrosoftDocs/learn/learn-pr/student-evangelism/predict-meteor-showers-using-python/includes/2-story-setup.md

 Meteoroids can originate from comets, asteroids, moons, or other planets.
 The most likely source to cause a meteor shower (when a lot of meteors can be seen at once) is from comets, so this module will focus on those.

-You can learn more about meteors and meteor showers on the [NASA Solar System website](https://solarsystem.nasa.gov/asteroids-comets-and-meteors/meteors-and-meteorites/overview).
+You can learn more about meteors and meteor showers on the [NASA Solar System website](https://solarsystem.nasa.gov/asteroids-comets-and-meteors/meteors-and-meteorites/overview?azure-portal=true).

-### Meteors from Comets
+### Meteors from comets

 Comets are mostly made of ice with some dust, rock, and metals embedded in them.
 They have cylindrical orbits around our sun, meaning sometimes they are nearer.
 During the times when a comet is near the sun, they will often begin to melt.
 As the comet melts, parts of the dust, rock, and metal will dislodge from the comet and remain in space at that location.